twcau/UpdateMyWindowsMachine/README.md

 ## <a name='Overview'></a>Overview

 **Update My PC** is a comprehensive PowerShell automation script designed to keep your Windows system, Microsoft Store apps, Microsoft Office, and other applications up to date.
-It is intended to be run interactively or scheduled via Windows Task Scheduler, providing a hands-off approach to system maintenance and patching.
+It is intended to be run either interactively, or as a scheduled task via Windows Task Scheduler to provide a hands-off approach to regular system maintenance and patching.

 ### <a name='Whoistheaudienceofthisscript'></a>Who is the audience of this script?

-This is primarily for a home/own PC use case, or where you have a very small office environment that is a low security risk.
+This is primarily for a home/own PC use case, or where you have a very small office environment and the work you do/data you handle is of a very low security risk.

 > [!CAUTION]
 > Please use enterprise-grade methods of updating your Windows computers if you: